WEDNESDAY, JAN 11, 2017

 Graduates of Schools of Sustainability are employed to create the world our grandchildren will live in (or not be able to live in).
-If the narrative of sustainability that students attending Schools of Sustainability are learning to repeat it is mystified, a shared delusion, an academic fraud..., then they should know sooner than later.
+If the narrative of sustainability that students attending Schools of Sustainability are learning to repeat is mystified, a shared delusion, an academic fraud..., then they should know sooner than later.
 Life sustainable is a need.
 Therefore endeavor to think well.
 There will be no life sustainable without ecolate thought, and, by the way, it really is more important to know than to believe.

 The following video, 'GrowthBusters: Hooked on Growth', is dedicated to Al Bartlett.
 It was made by a political activist intent on convincing fellow consumers that it is okay to not be pro-growth, to not obey the iron law of the Growth's Mandate narrative, the firmly held belief that growth is good.
 I may not be able to make a professional film to express my concerns, but Dave Gardner could and did.
 His presumed aim was to leave behind him a world his children and their grandchildren could live in.
 To achieve such an end, why not make a film and oversell it?
 It's the American way.

 Those still suffering from 'the greatest shortcoming of the human race', aka the 99%, could [arguably should] watch it.
 I can protest for 1,742 hours and so could you.
 I can run for city council and so could you.
 When enough Ecolate Party candidates [67%] are elected to Congress [in USA], they can rewrite the Constitution.
 No one knows if and when a 'teachable moment' may be upon us, so we can but endeavor.
-All anyone can say is that you haven't ripped out the still beating heart of growthism yet.
+All anyone can say is that you haven't ripped out the still beating heart of Growth's Mandate yet.

 Apparently a monetary return on time, labor, money invested in making the 2011 film is an ongoing expectation.
 You can click below and view some minutes of the film, then go to the GrowthBusters web site and pay for a copy.
-I had assumed the cost was covered by benefactors of humanity, maybe by Dave Gardner himself who could obviously afford to make the film to save his children, but could not bring himself to share the information detailed in it as given to him by assorted scientists, so apart from video of clipping from the print media, presumably information Gardner will not claim to be proprietary, I included clips from scientists, who probably were not paid to share their information, in the edited video below.
+I had assumed the cost was covered by benefactors of humanity, maybe by Dave Gardner himself who could obviously afford to make the film to save his children, but could not bring himself to share the information detailed in it as given to him by ecolate scientists, so apart from some video of clippings from the print media, presumably information Gardner will not claim to be proprietary, I included clips from scientists, who probably were not paid to share their information, in the edited video below.
 I imagined that maybe he had asked supporters to buy a pre-release copy to help pay for actual monetary costs before releasing the film under Creative Commons.

-Maybe he tried to crowdfund the film and had to mortgage his nearly 4,000 sq. ft. home with three car garage to make the film and is currently homeless with only the income from sales of his film to support his children he would take a bullet for.
+Maybe he tried to crowdfund the film, failed, and had to mortgage his nearly 4,000 sq. ft. home with three car garage to make the film and is currently homeless with only the income from sales of his film to support his children he would take a bullet for.
 That would explain why he still expects would-be viewers to pay to view his film.
-Maybe some of his richer friends had promised to bankroll the film, but backed out when they realized it wasn't a parody to defame aniti-growthers like he was pretending to be—that maybe he really believed his anti-growth rhetoric.
+Maybe some of his richer friends had promised to bankroll the film, but backed out when they realized it wasn't a parody to defame aniti-growthers like they thought he was pretending to be—that maybe he really believed his anti-growth rhetoric.
 He doesn't provide a transcript, so information, other than visual, could be shared.
 I could use software to generate a transcript and share it, but likely that could be deemed illegal sharing of proprietary information.
 No value in sharing information, apparently, even to save his children.
 I was going to host a copy here, but as I'm a Kopimist, I watched my copy and I'll let others figure out how to view the information and 'truly prosper'.

 Some recent headlines from the print media that intelligentsia types read may be of interest if you paused the video to read them.
 And, yes, a merely partial list.
 You can search news headlines daily, including your local news, and add more and more.
 Better would be to listen to Nature, read science news and books covering the past 3.8 billion years of our geobiophysical reality (aka life-support system), with a focus on the centrality of energy principles.
 At some point, delusional narratives will pass away as the storytellers who opine them pass away, kicking and screaming or otherwise.